Your Complete Guide to Marble Look Porcelain Tiles

 Your job isn’t quite done once the last tile is in place.
 Immediate post-installation care is essential for ensuring the longevity of your new surface.
 First, protect the new tile by covering it with paper or cardboard if any other construction is happening in the room.
 This prevents scratches and stains.
 For the first seven days, you should also help the grout cure by lightly dampening the grout lines with a sponge and clean water once a day.
 This process, called hydration, helps the grout reach its maximum hardness, making it more durable and stain-resistant for the future.

-How to Keep Your Tiles Looking New
+How to Keep Your Marble Look Tiles Looking New

 One of the best things about porcelain tile is its incredible durability.
 It’s designed to handle the demands of daily life, from muddy footprints in the entryway to spills in the kitchen.
 But even the toughest materials benefit from a little routine care.
 A simple maintenance plan is all it takes to keep your floors and walls looking as stunning as the day they were installed.
 With the right approach, your marble look porcelain can last for decades without losing its charm.
 It’s all about establishing an easy cleaning routine and knowing how to handle messes when they happen.

-Simple Daily Care
+Your Simple Daily Cleaning Routine

 The foundation of tile care is keeping the surface free of dirt and grit.
 Loose debris acts like sandpaper, creating tiny scratches that can dull the finish over time.
 A quick daily sweep with a soft-bristle broom or a pass with a vacuum (using a hard floor attachment) is the best way to prevent this.
 For a deeper clean, a weekly mop is usually all you need to keep your tiles looking fresh.
 This simple upkeep is the most effective way to protect your investment and ensure your floors stay beautiful for years to come.